Work Experience for Medical and Dental Schools

 Work experience is not required.
 You could still try to secure placement in other public facing sectors.

-King’s – standard entry
+King’s – standard entry, graduate entry and gateway year

 Normally you would be expected to have experience in a caring/health setting and also observation in a dental setting.
 If that’s not feasible, opt for an environment where you’ll engage with the general public, such as in a pharmacy, shop or restaurant.